-From a continental perspective, 32% of Ecuadorian exports by value are delivered to North America while 27.9% are sold to importers in Latin America excluding Mexico but including the Caribbean.
-Ecuador ships another 19.9% worth of goods to customers in Asia with 19.6% going to Europe.
-Smaller amounts arrived in Africa (0.4%) and Oceania (0.2%) led by Australia.
+From a continental perspective, 28.1% of Ecuador’s exports by value were delivered to importers also in Latin America excluding Mexico but including the Caribbean.
+Another 25.8% was sold to customers in North America, with 23.5% worth of goods going to Asia and 21.1% arriving in Europe.

 Ecuador’s Top 10 Exports

-Ecuador’s top 10 exports account for 91.1% of the overall value of its global shipments.
+Ecuador’s top 10 exports accounted for 90.7% of the overall value of its global shipments.